apache/maven-wrapper/maven-wrapper-plugin/src/site/markdown/usage.md

 The apache-maven-wrapper distributions all contains the `mvnwDebug`-script for both Windows and Unix based operating systems.
 This makes it possible to debug through Apache Maven, Maven Plugin or Maven Extension.
-You can exclude these scripts by calling `mvn wrapper:wrapper -DincludeDebug=false`
+You can include these scripts by calling `mvn wrapper:wrapper -DincludeDebug=true`